BARS & GRILLS AND BREWPUBS

 Orchids at Palm Court

-Nestled inside Carew Tower’s historic Art Deco Hilton hotel, Orchids hosts a breathtaking feast for the eyes, a perfect backdrop for seasonal menus of refined elegance.
-Chef Todd Kelly was the American Culinary Federation’s USA Chef of the Year in 2011, and his menu features creative cuisine paired with an award-winning wine list and delicious desserts by Pastry Chef Megan Ketover.
-The seared foie gras with Johnny cakes, rhubarb and port exemplify Chef Kelly’s enticing technique.
-Open daily. $27-$60 (for the Chef’s tasting prix fixe platters).
+Nestled inside Carew Tower’s historic Art Deco Hilton hotel, Orchids hosts a breathtaking feast for the eyes, a perfect backdrop for weekly seasonal menus of refined elegance made with local ingredients, including some from the hotel’s rooftop beehive and herb garden.
+Chef Todd Kelly was the American Culinary Federation’s USA Chef of the Year in 2011 and the restaurant was listed as the No. 7 best restaurant in the USA by OpenTable in 2014.
+Chef Kelly’s menu features creative, fresh cuisine paired with an award-winning wine list and delicious desserts by pastry chef Megan Ketover. $9-$60 (for the chef’s tasting prix fixe platters).
 35 W. Fifth St., Hilton Netherland Plaza Hotel, Downtown, 513-421-9100, orchidsatpalmcourt.com.

 The Palace Restaurant